 All the moneys I was using was on the other side of the Untaxed Moneys Wall (i.e. the money was in RRSPs, and LIRAs), and I have learned the importance of ensuring that moneys from the other side don’t accidentally end up migrating over to the taxed side of things, because this can cause no end of headaches and troubles for you (as well as an inflated tax bill).
 I learned this when previously the bank had put money into my RRSP, that should have gone into my wife’s Spousal RRSP (that was a big mess), so you must be diligent that moneys go where they should and take the correct route to that end point.

-All of this is a preface to the fact that I received an RRSP contribution receipt from my bank for a substantial sum of money.
+All of this is a preface to the fact that I received an RRSP contribution receipt from my bank for a real sum of money.
 I saw the envelope and trepidation was already running up and down my back like fire ants, but when I opened the envelope I spewed a fountain of expletives, questioning the parenting and intelligence of the bank folk.
 As soon as I saw that receipt I knew my life was going to have many hours lost attempting to remedy this situation.

 My first call was to the CRA help line (which isn’t too busy, yet), and got a nice young man who agreed, that I should start with my Bank to find out how they received the funds from the Government Pension folks, and see if they are the ones that screwed up (i.e. thought the money was a donation and not a transfer like it actually was), and get them to fix the problem, because this mistake can cause: